Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

 The \textit{IGP-Anycast Segment} is an IGP-Prefix segment that corresponds to an anycast prefix, i.e. a prefix advertised by a set of routers that can be used for High Availability or Load Balancing purposes.

-The \textit{Binding Segment} is used to associate an SR policy to a SID (called Binding SID or \textit{BSID}).
-A packet received with the BSID will be steered on the associated SR policy, this means that the packet will be forwarded using the corresponding Segment List.
-Using the Binding Segment it is possible to separate the processes of packet classification by the enforcing of a specific SR Policy.
-The SR policy can be changed over time (and can be executed in a different node) with no need to change the classification process.
-This improves the scalability and service independence of the solutions based on Segment Routing.
+The \textit{Binding Segment} is used to associate an SR policy (i.e. a Segment List) to a SID (called Binding SID or \textit{BSID}) in a given node.
+This means that the node that processes the Binding SID replaces this segment with a Segment List: a packet received with the BSID as active segment will be steered according to the associated SR policy.
+In this way, the packet classification can be executed by a node X that adds the Binding SID in the SR Header.
+The node X does not need to know the details of the SR policy to be applied (i.e. the Segment List).
+Thanks to the BSID, the packet will be forwarded to a node Y, which is able to apply the SR Policy.

+As an example, the node X can classify traffic for a given destination network N that requires \dq{low latency} and traffic for the same destination network N that requires \dq{low loss}.
+Node Y is an ingress node of a backbone that provides connectivity toward the network N. Two SR policies (\dq{low latency} and \dq{low loss}) are used to forward traffic toward the network N across the backbone.
+The respective lists of segments can change over time, based on Traffic Engineering considerations.
+Upon these changes, the node Y is re-configured to apply the current SR Policy to the packets identified by the Binding SID.
+Node X does not need to be reconfigured, as the Binding SIDs remain constant over time.
+This approach improves the scalability, resilience and service independence of the solutions based on Segment Routing.

-Segment Routing is supported by two different dataplanes: i) MPLS and ii) IPv6.
-Table~\ref{table-sr-mappings} summarizes the mapping of the SR concepts into the two dataplanes and will be discussed in the next two subsections.
+Table~\ref{table-sr-mappings} summarizes the mapping of the SR concepts into the two data planes (MPLS and IPv6) and will be discussed in the next two subsections.